Robert T. Homlar

 - Worked with U.S. Department of Justice on civil rights cases

-- Represented trucking manufactures and Fortune 500 companies
+- Represented trucking manufacturers and Fortune 500 companies